lgmorand/workshop-aca/docs/workshop.md

 # Challenge 4

-To persist data or just to use it temporarly, storage is often use with containerized applications.
+To persist data or just to use it temporarily, storage is often use with containerized applications.
 This lab will guide you to implement storage for your Azure Container Apps.

 A container app has access to different types of storage.
 A single app can take advantage of more than one type of storage if necessary.